dakami/autoclave/README.md

 a full empowered VM -- that can execute Linux, Windows, and probably OSX, along with whatever container you like -- to a handful of syscalls and memory maps.

+Also if you do some clever things with memory management you can boot an arbitrarily complex environment *subsecond*, with memory deduplication *in a safe context* (no user data, only leaks what a dev puts in).
+Maybe we don't need Unikernels, to give known good state to every user coming in.

 # Quick Demo

 https://autoclave.run has a pretty good demonstration of the ultimate vision here,